LET THE LOCALS GUIDE YOU IN APOLLO BAYby LISA STEPHENSON

 The Apollo Bay Fishermen's Co-operative was founded in 1945.
 The local fishermen grouped together to find ways to increase and better market their catch.
 Some of our fishermen and managers have been involved with the Co-operative for over 40 years.
 Apollo Bay is the last working fishing harbour on the Great Ocean Road.
 Rock lobster and shark have traditionally been the main catch, but today scallop, giant crab, squid and abalone are also sought after in the Bass Strait seas.
 Our market today now includes live export, quite often you may see the boats unloading freshly caught squid or locally caught scallops.

-walking path from the picnic area, located off the Aire Valley Road from Beech Forest Road.
+Walk through magnificent mountain ash forests with large myrtle beech, blackwood and thick ferns to arrive at the spectacle of the Beauchamp Falls crashing over a ledge into a large pool.
+One of several waterfalls in the Great Otway National Park, this 20-metre waterfall rewards a somewhat strenuous walk.
+To get to the falls, take the walking path from the picnic area, located off the Aire Valley Road from Beech Forest Road.
 The three-kilometre path is an hour's walk return, and requires reasonable fitness.
 The descent to the falls leads to a viewing platform (there is no access to the falls).
 The path back is steep and has steps that can be slippery when wet.

-Maits Rest is about 15 minutes drive from Apollo Bay on the Great Ocean Road along the way to the 12 Apostles.
+Maits Rest is about 15 minute drive from Apollo Bay on the Great Ocean Road along the way to the 12 Apostles.
 There is car parking immediately after you see the Maits Rest sign, to the left off the road.
-This 30 minute, 800m walk along mixture of boardwalk and gravel paths takes you along a valley floor in part of the ancient rainforest.
+This 30 minute, 800 metre walk along mixture of boardwalk and gravel paths takes you along a valley floor in part of the ancient rainforest.
 Giant myrtle beeches rise through the mists and create a canopy for the amazing array of tree ferns and moss on the forest floor.
 Many of the beech trees are 300 years old and form an important part of this cool temperate rainforest within the Great Otway National Park.
 Look for a wide range of birds, including 43 species found nowhere else in the world.

-Experience a breathtaking view of the magnificent Otway Ranges from the World’s tallest treetop walk.
+Experience a breathtaking view of the magnificent Otway Ranges from the world’s tallest treetop walk at Otway Fly Treetop Adventures.
 The 600 metre-long, 25 metre-high elevated walkway provides unrivalled views of the unique beauty of the region’s flora and fauna, from the rainforest floor up into the soaring heights of the treetops.